 Once you’ve discussed with your employer about your need for drug/alcohol treatment and prepared them, along with other coworkers for your leave of absence, the next, biggest priority you have to do is to follow through with going to treatment.
 This means that once entering treatment, you make a promise to yourself and your well-being that you will under no circumstances leave treatment prematurely.
 If you followed the tips on preparing your work for your absence, there should be no reason to leave treatment early anyways.

 It is most beneficial for your recovery that you attend 12-step program meetings, either through AA (Alcoholics Anonymous) or any other drug-affiliated 12-step program, such as NA (Narcotics Anonymous) or CA (Cocaine Anonymous), while in treatment.
+The 12 steps—such as Step 4 in AA, which helps uncover the root cause of addiction—are extremely important for your healing and recovery.
 As you transition out of treatment, it is essential to your long-term sobriety that you keep your focus on the 12-step program and continuing to attend meetings.
 It is through these meetings and step work that you will gain the ongoing support you need to maintain sobriety.

 Furthermore, you can continue to get the help you need through intensive outpatient treatment that can be utilized as a resource for transitioning back into the work environment.
 This can provide you with ongoing individual, group, and family counseling, as well as many of the same recovery modalities that are offered in inpatient treatment without having to stay in the facility overnight.
 Furthermore, intensive outpatient rehab has more flexibility for someone wanting to still work, as typically many of the appointments can be scheduled outside work hours and you do not have to stay in the facility all day, just for those scheduled appointments.